Articles Β» Email Database Β» Property Management Email List in 2026: How to Reach 81,000+ Verified Contacts

 Insurance brokers targeting portfolios

 Property management firms buy commercial insurance, liability coverage, tenant insurance programs.
-An insurance broker using a property management contact list filtered by portfolio size can pitch relevant coverage tiers instead of blasting generic quotes.
-A firm managing 30 commercial buildings needs different coverage than one managing 200 residential units.
-Obvious, but most brokers still send the same email to both.
+A broker using a property management contact list filtered by portfolio size can pitch the right coverage tier instead of blasting generic quotes.
+A firm with 30 commercial buildings needs different coverage than one running 200 residential units.
+Obvious β€” yet most brokers still send both the same email.

 Cleaning and maintenance companies